webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

     _Upload URL List_
     :    A longer list of URLs can be provided as a text file, containing one URL per line.
 The text file may not exceed 25MB, but there is no limit to the number of URLs in the file.
 Once a file is added, a link will be provided to view the file (but not edit it).
 To change the file, a new file can be uploaded in its place.

     For both options, each line should contain a valid URL (starting with `https://` or `http://`).
-Invalid or duplicate URLs will be skipped unless _[Fail Crawl on Invalid URL](#fail-crawl-on-invalid-url)_ is enabled.
+Invalid or duplicate URLs will be skipped unless _[Fail Crawl if Any URL Fails](#fail-crawl-on-invalid-url)_ is enabled.
 The crawl will always fail if the list contains no valid URLs or if the file is not a list of URLs.

     While the uploaded text file can contain an unlimited number of URLs, the crawl will still be limited by the [page limit](#max-pages) for the workflow or organization - URLs beyond the limit will not be crawled.

     If both a list of entered list and an uploaded file are provided, the currently selected option will be used.

-    ##### Fail Crawl on Invalid URL
+    ##### Fail Crawl if Any URL Fails

     If enabled, the crawler will exit upon encountering any URL that fails to open.
 No crawled content will be saved and the workflow status will be <span class="status-red-600">:bootstrap-x-octagon-fill: Failed</span>.